ud-cis-discord/ud-cis-discord.github.io/pages/Commands.md

 websocket ping.

 **discordstatus:**
-The discordstatus command will output the current status of Discord, which can also be found on [this website](https://discordstatus.com/){: .instructure_file_link .inline_disabled}.
+The discordstatus command will output the current status of Discord, which can also be found on [this website](https://discordstatus.com/).

 **xkcd:**
 The xkcd command will output a random comic, with a description.